-- Connect the supplied Power cord to the Switch and plug the other end into an electrical outlet.
+- Connect the supplied Power Adapter (cord) to the Switch and plug the other end into an electrical outlet.
+Turn the Power Switch on the back of the device to the ON Position.
 Verify the Power LED indicator is lit on the Switch. - 2.
 Wait for the Switch to complete booting up.
 It might take a minute or so for the Switch to completely boot up. - 3.
 Connect one end of a Category 5/6 Ethernet cable into the Gigabit (10/100/1000) Ethernet port on the Switch front panel and the other end to Ethernet port on the computer.
-Verify that the LED on Ethernet ports of the Switch are green. - Once your computer is on, ensure that your TCP/IP is set to On or Enabled.
+Verify that the LED on Ethernet ports of the Switch are green. - 4.
+Once your computer is on, ensure that your TCP/IP is set to On or Enabled.
 Open Network Connections and then click Local Area Connecton.
-Select Internet Protocol Version 4 (TCP/IPv4). - 5.
-If your computer is already on a network, ensure that you have set it to a Static IP Address on the Interface

-(Example: 192.168.0.10 and the Subnet mask address as 255.255.255.0).

-- Open a web browser on your computer.
+Select Internet Protocol Version 4 (TCP/IPv4).

+- 5. If your computer is already on a network, ensure that you have set it to a Static IP Address on the Interface (Example: 192.168.0.10 and the Subnet mask address as 255.255.255.0). - 6.
+Open a web browser on your computer.
 In the address bar of the web browser, enter 192.168.0.239 and click Enter. - 7.
 A login screen will appear.
-By default, the username is admin and the password is password.
-Enter the current password of the Switch and then click Login.

-To make access to the web-based management interface more secure, it's highly reccomended that you change the password to something more unique.

-- 8. Once logged in, click IP Settings under the System menu and select Static IP to configure the IP settings of the management interface. - 9.
+By default, the password is password.
+Enter the current password of the Switch and then click Login. - To make access to the web-based management interface more secure, it's highly recommended that you change the password to something more unique. - 8.
+Once logged in, click IP Settings under the System menu and select Static IP to configure the IP settings of the management interface. - 9.
 Enter the IP address, Subnet mask, and Gateway. - 10.
 Click Apply to update the system.